TomWagg/cogsworth/docs/pages/install.rst

         <https://github.com/TomWagg/cogsworth>`_.
 To start, clone the repository onto your machine: ::

             git clone https://github.com/TomWagg/cogsworth
-            cd LEGWORK
+            cd cogsworth

-        Next, we recommend that you create a Conda environment for working with LEGWORK.
+        Next, we recommend that you create a Conda environment for working with ``cogsworth``.
         You can do this by running::

             conda env create -f environment.yml